cogent3/cogent3/README.md

 <details>
   <summary>App foundations and more have a new home -- scinexus!</summary>

-The `cogent3` apps and plugin architecture remain the same but we have extracted the app infrastructure into a new project called [scinexus](https://pypi.org/project/scinexus/).
+The `cogent3` apps and plugin architecture remain the same, but we have extracted the app infrastructure into a new project called [scinexus](https://pypi.org/project/scinexus/).
 The objective is to make this powerful framework available beyond cogent3.
 We also migrated the data stores and many generally useful utilities. e.g. `open_`, deserialisation of objects, and progress bars.
 Check out the documentation of scinexus to see what it provides.

 </details>